TheOldPresbyope/moode-radio-utils/README.md

 ```
 Obviously you need to save the tar file off the current system if you intend to do a clean install of a new release.
 Otherwise copy or transfer it to the target moOde player.

 **loadmyradios.py** - (clone the moode-radio-utils repo as described above).
-Place the myradios.tar.gz file in the same directory as loadmyradios.py.
+From the command line of the target moOde player, ensure the myradios.tar.gz file is in the same directory as loadmyradios.py.
 Invoke the script as superuser (required because of moOde directory permissions).
 As above this can be done several ways
 ```
 option (1)
 sudo python3 loadmyradios.py